ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.1.md

 The power of the ontology goes far, but that deserves its own article.

 ## Publishing linked data
-Great, we've described Tim using linked data.
-Now we want to share our linked data.
+Linked data is meant to be shared.
 We can do this in several ways:

 Firstly, there's the **data dump**.
 Serialize your RDF in the way you like and make it accessible as a single file.
-If someone just wants to know something about a single subject in your data dump, however, he'd have to download the entire data dump.
+However, if someone just wants to know something about a single subject (or resource) in your data dump, he'd have to download the entire data dump.
 That's cumbersome and makes your data not that re-usable as it could be.
-And besides, data dumps are hard to manage and therefore likely to be outdated.
+Furthermore, data dumps are hard to manage and therefore likely to be outdated.

 **Subject pages** to the rescue!
 Make the RDF data available through HTTP at the location where you'd expect it: at _the same link as the resource IRI_.
-Doing this makes your data truly linked, since every resource can now be downloaded seperately and automatically.
+Doing this makes your data truly linked, since every resource can now be downloaded separately and automatically.
 Subject pages can be either _static_ or _dynamic_.
 Static subject pages are simply RDF files hosted on some URL.
 Sharing static subject pages is very simple, but static data is hard to maintain or edit.